-- Tell your doctor about all of your medical conditions, including if you have: - Parkinson's disease - high blood pressure - kidney problems.
+Tell your doctor about all of your medical conditions, including if you have:

+- depression - Parkinson's disease - high blood pressure - kidney problems.
 Your doctor may start with a lower dose. - liver problems or heart failure.
 Metoclopramide may cause your body to hold fluids. - diabetes.
-Your dose of insulin may need to be changed. - you are pregnant or plan to become pregnant.
+Your dose of insulin may need to be changed. - breast cancer - you are pregnant or plan to become pregnant.
 It is not known if Metoclopramide will harm vour unborn child. - you are breastfeeding.
 Metoclopramide Injection is passed into human milk and may harm your baby.
-Talk with your doctor about the best way to feed your baby if you take Metoclopramide
+Talk with your doctor about the best way to feed your baby if you take Metoclopramide Injection medicines, vitamins and herbal supplements.

-Tell your doctor about all the medicines you take, including prescription and nonprescription medicines, vitamins and herbal supplements.
 Metoclopramide Injection and some other medicines can affect each other and may not work as well, or cause possible side effects.
 Do not start any new medicines while receiving Metoclopramide Injection until you talk with your doctor.